 Tooth Extraction Process

 When you come in to get your tooth pulled, you will be administered an anesthetic, either local or general depending on needs and preference.
-Then, when you cannot feel a thing, we will gently rock the tooth from the socket, making an incision into the gums if need be to remove a more stubborn or impacted tooth.
+Then, after the anesthetic is administered, we will gently rock the tooth from the socket, making an incision into the gums if need be to remove a more stubborn or impacted tooth.
 Then, we stitch up the gap so that it can heal properly, and give you care tips for the next few days following.

 We know that this can be a very scary time, especially if you have never had to endure such a procedure before, but we can assure you that here at Edge Dental, you are in the best possible care and our experience holds us to a standard that makes our patients feel comfortable.
 You are our number one priority, and we can help you get back on your feet in no time.